-Certified Exemplary Critical course components work together and are aligned with all (or almost all) specific review standards to ensure that students achieve the desired learning outcomes.
-Demonstrates a sophisticated understanding of instructional pedagogies that are appropriate for the online environment and incorporates effective teaching strategies in course designs to meet the multiple learning needs of students.
-Effectively uses and manages appropriate educational technologies to integrate with learning activity designs and go even further to enhance student engagement in the online learning environment.
-Certified Accomplished Critical course components work together and are aligned with most of the specific review standards to support student success in online learning.
-Demonstrates adequate understanding of instructional pedagogies that are appropriate for the online environment and incorporates some of the teaching strategies in course designs that align with students preferred individualized learning style.
-Uses adequate educational technologies to integrate with learning activity designs that facilitate students learning.
-Making Promise Many critical course components are missing or present to a degree that does not adequately support student learning in the online context; some of the specific review standards are met.
-Demonstrates partial understanding of instructional pedagogies that are appropriate for the online environment and incorporates some of the teaching strategies in course designs.
-Uses limited educational technologies to integrate with learning activity designs that facilitate students learning.

-Incomplete that students cannot make decision and are not in control of their learning; only a few of the specific review standards are met.
-Shows minimal awareness of instructional pedagogies that are important for online learning environment and incorporates limited teaching strategies in course designs. ------------ ---
+Certified Exemplary Critical course components work together and are aligned with all (or almost all) specific review standards to ensure that students achieve the desired learning outcomes; Demonstrates a sophisticated understanding of instructional pedagogies that are appropriate for the online environment and incorporates effective teaching strategies in course designs to meet the multiple learning needs of students; Effectively uses and manages appropriate educational technologies to integrate with learning activity designs and go even further to enhance student engagement in the online learning environment.
+Certified Accomplished Critical course components work together and are aligned with most of the specific review standards to support student success in online learning; Demonstrates adequate understanding of instructional pedagogies that are appropriate for the online environment and incorporates some of the teaching strategies in course designs that align with students preferred individualized learning style; Uses adequate educational technologies to integrate with learning activity designs that facilitate students learning.
+Making Promise Many critical course components are missing or present to a degree that does not adequately support student learning in the online context; some of the specific review standards are met; Demonstrates partial understanding of instructional pedagogies that are appropriate for the online environment and incorporates some of the teaching strategies in course designs; Uses limited educational technologies to integrate with learning activity designs that facilitate students learning.
+Incomplete Most of the critical course components are missing or present to a degree that students cannot make decision and are not in control of their learning; only a few of the specific review standards are met; Shows minimal awareness of instructional pedagogies that are important for online learning environment and incorporates limited teaching strategies in course designs; No educational technology is used to integrate with learning activity designs and students have no opportunity to interact with multimedia content and peers.